01183 218197

 Excess insurance for the Rest of the World

 Many destinations (eg. Australia, New Zealand, South Africa) will normally include CDW and decent third party insurance but always check what is included.
+Both New Zealand and Costa Rica hires can have excesses on their third party cover so do look out for this.
 Many excess insurance policies for worldwide use come with greater levels of cover than European ones albeit at slightly higher costs.
 If you do need CDW or SLI cover (see USA section above), then check that the policy offers this enhance level cover worldwide as some are restricted to the Americas.

 Check the rental voucher